-It is the policy of Council to identify public wellhead protection areas designated under the Water Resources Act on the Generalized Future Land Use Map.
+It is the policy of Council to identify public wellhead protection areas designated under the Water Resources Act, 2002 on the Generalized Future Land Use Map.
 No new land uses are permitted within the area identified as a public wellhead protection area.
 Council shall not allow the storage or use of any potential contaminates, or the spread of fertilizers or pesticide, within 100 metres of a wellhead.
+Activities within a Public Wellhead Protected Area shall be referred to the Water Resources Management Division, Department of Environment and Climate Change and a permit under the Water Resources Act, 2002 may be required.